 I have a little dumb thing about where I celebrate Wednesdays.
 On this day, I leave my kids little gifts or write them little notes.
 So why can’t you swing by a friend’s house and leave them a small bar of soap or a bottle of wine or a jar of homemade salsa?
 Don’t tell me you don’t make homemade salsa—it is just an example.
 My point is that you don’t have to stop and chat.
 You don’t have to engage.
 Just leave it on their porch with a note from you and drive off.
 That’s it for you, and it can mean everything to them.

 So yes, we all have busy lives, but we desire to live them with boldness and purpose.
 This transcends into adult friendships.
 Be intentional, be funny, be relaxed about getting together.
 No guilt or judgment, only love.
 Good luck, girls.
-You can absolutely do this friendship thing in a modern world.
+You can absolutely do this friendship thing in the modern world.